State of Artificial Intelligence (AI) in Human Resource Management: A 2023 Report

 Stay calm and listen to them.
 Show your concern and tell them that you will do your best to solve the problem that they face.
 Don’t act like you don’t care for their concerns.

-Do not sympathize their anger but assure them that their concern will be solved as soon as possible.
+Do not sympathize with their anger but assure them that their concern will be solved as soon as possible.

 Document the behavior of your employee.
 In the document, describe the incident where the employee displayed anger and explain why the employee’s behavior was inappropriate.
-Also observe and document the impact on their co-workers.
+Also, observe and document the impact on their co-workers.

-If there are frequent employee outbursts, then it must be taken into consideration and a follow up plan should be set up to understand their concerns.
+If there are frequent employee outbursts, then it must be taken into consideration and a follow-up plan should be set up to understand their concerns.
 Moreover, if you promised something to the employee in the last meeting, then it is crucial to follow up with them.
 It also reinforces their trust in the employer.

-Sometimes it can get really tough to deal with employees with behavioural issues.
+Sometimes it can get tough to deal with employees with behavioral issues.
 Managers or HR professionals often have to face employees with anger issues, and even after guiding them or helping them loosen up, the situation does not change.
 In such cases, it becomes important to terminate them for the good of the team.

 Toxicity spreads fast, and therefore, to save other team members from facing trouble, it is sometimes useful to let go of toxic employees.

 Talk to the employee behind closed doors about the inappropriate behavior.
-Show them what you’ve documented and explain them the impact of their inappropriate behavior on their co-workers.
-Advise them that consequences might be ghastly if such behavior is observed from their side again.
+Show them what you’ve documented and explain to them the impact of their inappropriate behavior on their co-workers.